BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-He was working heavily on computation in the 1940s, including via working on the design and construction of computers such as ENIAC, EDVAC, and the IAS machine.
+He was working heavily on computation in the 1940s, including work on the design and construction of computers such as ENIAC, EDVAC, and the IAS machine.

 The first of those, the ENIAC, is pictured below.
 J. Robert Oppenheimer stands next to von Neumann.
 </p>